 I love that math workshop works with any curriculum.
 Since math workshop is a method of instruction, you can deliver any content using the workshop model.

-But . . . if you are a third or fourth grade teacher looking for fun, engaging lessons that are easy to prep and deliver and that include everything you need to teach math, I have a great news for you!
+But . . . if you are a looking for fun, engaging lessons that are easy to prep and deliver and that include everything you need to teach math, I have a great news for you!

-We have a complete third grade math curriculum and fourth grade math curriculum available!
+We have complete math bundles with a full year of lessons, activities, assessments and more for grades 2-4.
 These full year curricula each include 10 units covering all of the essential grade-level standards.
 And they work perfectly with math workshop.

 These units include everything you need to teach math.
 Each unit contains a pre-assessment, an “At a Glance” lesson planner, vocabulary cards, daily lesson plans, a PowerPoint mini lesson for each day, student problem sets and homework, guided math activities to be used during small group time, and exit tickets for every lesson.
 We’ve also included anchor charts and helpful tools like hundreds charts, skip counting charts, and number lines to help make teaching easier.